On This Page

 Our team might recommend adaptive equipment—such as a wheelchair, a standing device or a walker—for patients to use when they first go home.
-(When most children leave our inpatient program, they are walking only during therapy sessions.)
+(When most patients leave our inpatient program, they are walking only during therapy sessions.)

 Therapy schedules after SDR surgery vary, but we typically recommend starting with five sessions per week after leaving the hospital.
 Therapy might take place at Gillette or in a child’s community, depending on where the family lives, insurance coverage and the available resources.